PhilRunninger/vim-robots/README.md

 let g:robots_robot = '+'       " Default: ■  A robot bent on capturing you
 let g:robots_junk_pile = '*'   " Default: ▲  A junk pile
 let g:robots_player = '@'      " Default: ●  You
-let g:robots_portal = 'o'      " Default: ⬡  A portal you can (maybe) use to escape
+" The following settings have no counterpart in the original game. let g:robots_safe_portals  = 'o' " Default: ⬡ A portal only you can use let g:robots_risky_portals = '#' " Default: ⬢ A portal you and robots can use
 ```

 When transporting, a meandering path is drawn from the starting location to the final destination.
 It's just a bit of hi-res eye candy, and it can be slow on some computers.
 To turn it off, use this statement: